 What role did Meg’s public statement on Lanez play in this case?

-In late August, a spokesperson for the Los Angeles District Attorney’s Office said that the office had “asked law enforcement for further investigation before making a filing decision on a charge of felony assault with a semiautomatic firearm, personal use of a firearm.”
-However, prosecutors asked law enforcement to do this on July 24 — so their request had nothing to do with her public statement.
+In late August 2020, a spokesperson for the Los Angeles District Attorney’s Office said that the office had “asked law enforcement for further investigation before making a filing decision on a charge of felony assault with a semiautomatic firearm, personal use of a firearm.”
+However, prosecutors asked law enforcement to do this on July 24, 2020 — so their request had nothing to do with her public statement.
 It’s unclear whether Meg’s public statement ultimately played a role in prosecutors’ decision to bring felony charges.
 Vulture reached out to the L.A.
-District Attorney’s Office for more information on Friday, but has not yet heard back.
+District Attorney’s Office for more information on this, but has not yet heard back.

 Why did Lanez allegedly shoot Meg?

 It still appears to be unclear why Lanez allegedly shot Megan.
 Megan claimed in the video, however, that Lanez did it for “no reason.”